Updated August 10, 2023

 2. Wired Router

-Name itself defines its meaning.
-Wire is available to connect to the network.
-If we visit a bank or small college or office, we can observe that PC or Laptop is connected to the internet using Ethernet cable and that is the wired router.
+The name itself defines its meaning.
+A wire is available to connect to the network.
+If we visit a bank, small college, or office, we can observe that a PC or laptop connects to the internet using an Ethernet cable that it plugs into a wired router.
 It has a separate Wi-Fi access point.
-If a user wants to connect to the phone, then they can use VIOP (voice-over IP technology).
-There is an ADSL (modem) that has two jacks to connect to ethernet and mobile phones.
+Users can use VOIP (voice-over IP technology) to connect to the phone.
+An ADSL (modem) has two jacks to connect to ethernet and mobile phones.

 3. Edge Router

-It seats at the edge of the backbone of the network and can connect to the core routers.
-It can be wired or wireless and will distribute internet data packets between one or more networks.
+It sits at the edge of the network’s backbone and can connect to the core routers.
+A router can be wired or wireless, and its purpose is to distribute internet data packets between one or more networks.
 But it will not distribute internet data packets within networks.

 4. Core Router

 It is designed to operate in the internet backbone or core.
-It supports multiple telecommunication interfaces of the highest speed and usage in the core internet.
+Also, it supports multiple telecommunication interfaces of the highest speed and usage in the core internet.
 It can forward IP packets at full speed on all of them.
-It supports the routing protocol that is used in the core.
+The router supports the routing protocol used in the core.
 It will distribute internet data packets within the network.
-But core will not distribute internet data packets between networks.
+But the core will not distribute internet data packets between networks.

 5. Virtual Router

-It is default for a computer sharing network.
-It functions as per the virtual router redundancy protocol (VRRP), it becomes active when the main or primary router fails or becomes disabled.
-It takes multiple routers in a group so that they can share a virtual IP address.
+It is the default for a computer-sharing network.
+It functions per the virtual router redundancy protocol (VRRP) and becomes active when the main or primary router fails or becomes disabled.
+However, it takes multiple routers in a group to share a virtual IP address.
 It has a master for each group that handles IP packets.
-If the master fails while forwarding packets then other routers will take a position.
+If the master fails while forwarding packets, other routers will take a position.

 Benefits of Router

-- It provides a MAC address and IP address which will be able to choose the best route across a network.
+- It provides a MAC and IP address that will choose the best route across a network.